 At MVD Express, we stay in touch with the latest traffic-related laws around the state to better serve the people of New Mexico.
 These laws can impact the procedures we follow when issuing documents like driver’s licenses, titles, and registrations.
 They can also impact what we can and cannot do.
 This information helps us to stay up-to-date so that we can give you accurate service.
 Continue reading below to learn more and be sure to continue to check our blog page to learn about recent news.

 Recently, the New Mexico House of Representatives passed a proposed law that would ban some DWI offenders with ignition interlock devices from buying alcohol.
-Recognizing that New Mexico has some of the highest DWI rates in the country, Democratic Representative Brian Egolf of Santa Fe proposed the measure in order to further reduce the amount of violations in the state.
+Recognizing that New Mexico has some of the highest DWI rates in the country, Democratic Representative Brian Egolf of Santa Fe proposed the measure in order to further reduce the number of violations in the state.

 What You Need to Know

 Although it passed through the House with a 59-5 vote, the proposition failed in the New Mexico Senate this session, so there will not be a ban on buying alcohol with an interlock license.
 If it had passed, those with an ignition interlock license would not be allowed to purchase alcohol anywhere in New Mexico.

 The consequences for DWI in New Mexico vary depending on the circumstances.
 At a minimum, the first conviction will require those convicted to:

 - Install an interlock device in your vehicle

 - Spend at least 48 hours, and up to 90 days, in jail

 - Serve at least 24 hours of community service

 - Complete an alcohol use questionnaire